evader1337/opentracing-blog/article/post.md

 To demonstrate this, we will show how to add calls to the database.
 We have implemented a simulated database in our `gamma` microservice.
 The easiest way to add custom spans is to use the `@Traced` annotation and put it on the class.
 This way, all the methods will be traced.
 This annotation can also be used on a single method if we want to trace only a specific method inside the class.
 It is also possible to annotate the class and then disable tracing on methods by annotating them and set property value to false.
 Annotating and setting value to false can also be used to disable automatic tracing of JAX-RS incoming requests.

 We will put `@Traced` annotation to our Database class and all methods inside the class will be traced.
 It is also possible to change the span name by changing the operationName parameter.
-Let us see how this looks like inside the code (`Database.java` file, located in `src/main/java/com/dk/tracingblog/gamma`):
+Let us see how this looks like inside the code (`Database.java` file, located in `src\main\java\com\kumuluz\ee\samples\opentracing\tutorial\gamma`):

 ```java
 @ApplicationScoped